CPsychol, AFBPSS, PsychD, Clinical Psychologist

 Hello and thank you for having a look at my profile.

 You might be reading this because you are struggling with something in your life at the moment.
-You might be:
+This might be:

 Meeting with a Clinical Psychologist can help to make sense of how and why this has happened and find a way forward.
 I draw on my knowledge and skills from different psychological therapies in an integrative way to ensure I tailor sessions to suit your aims and needs.
 The approaches I use are all well researched and evidenced to support their use for a range of psychological difficulties.